 *Adjusted for the parent reported pain score at consultation

 We carried out a post-hoc secondary analysis comparing ear pain between the active and usual care groups.
 There was evidence (Table 7) to suggest that active ear drops reduced ear pain, which was strengthened after adjusting for baseline ear pain (at consultation).
-After adjustment, the combined mean difference was almost 2 points on the 0-6 scale, although this is still within the non-specific effect of the placebo drops reported in Table 6.
+After adjustment, the combined mean difference was almost 2 points on the 0-6 scale, with the 95% CI almost excluding the minimum clinically important difference and close to the effect of the placebo drops reported in Table 6.

 Table 7.
 Exploratory analysis: ear pain on day two, by group